dalo12/microservices-project/README.md

     $ mongorestore --username admin --password 12345 --authenticationDatabase admin --archive=sampledata.archive --port=27017

-Note: for use `mongorestore` you need the MongoDB Command Line Database Tools.
+Note: to use `mongorestore` you need the MongoDB Command Line Database Tools.
 You can download it from [MongoDB Download Center](https://www.mongodb.com/try/download/database-tools) and install it